Statistical Age-of-Information Optimization for Status Update over Multi-State Fading Channels: System Model

 \subsection{System Description}

 As shown in Fig. \ref{fig:aoi_wireless_fading}(a), we consider a wireless status update system over the multi-state fading channels.
 Time is divided into equal-length slots.
 We denote by $T$ and $B$ the duration of one slot and the channel bandwidth, respectively.
-The wireless fading channel has $K$ states, which can be characterized by the received signal-to-noise-ratio (SNR) given the unit transmit power.
+The wireless fading channel has $K$ states, which is characterized by the received signal-to-noise-ratio (SNR) given the unit transmit power.
 We denote by $\gamma_k$ the SNR of the $k$th state, where $k\in\mathbb{K}$ and $\mathbb{K}=\{1, 2, ..., K\}$.
 Without loss of generality, we assume that $\gamma_1 < \gamma_2 < ... < \gamma_K$.
 The probability that the channel stays at the $k$th state is $p_k$.
-We assume that the channel coherence time, denoted by $T_c$, is much longer than the duration of one slot.
+Since the transmitter and receiver in wireless status update system are often fixed in location or slowly moving, we assume that the channel coherence time, denoted by $T_c$, is much longer than the duration of one time slot.
 Also, the channel state is assumed to independently vary from one channel coherence time to the next channel coherence time.
-Multiple status-sampling packets might be transmitted during the one channel coherence time.
+On the whole, time is divided into two distinct time periods, namely time slot and channel coherence time.
+Multiple status-sampling packets, which can each be transmitted over several consecutive time slots, could potentially be transmitted within a single channel coherence time.
 Our destination is to control \emph{how many samples should be scheduled under the different channel states,} i.e., to optimize the sampling interval under the different channel states to make the information received at the receiver as fresh as much.